rust-embedded/wg/rfcs/0393-digital-v3.md

 # Alternatives
 [alternatives]: #alternatives

-Changing `digital::v2` interface to provide different method names in all the pin traits.
+* Changing `digital::v2` interface to provide different method names in all the pin traits.
 This solves the name clashing problem, but does not solve `digital::v1` deprecation problem.
+* Releasing a new version of `embedded-hal` with just one set of (fallible+infallible) traits, with `digital::{v1,v2}` modules removed.

 # Unresolved questions
 [unresolved]: #unresolved-questions